What is Klein News Innovation Camp?

 Klein News Innovation Camp — which you may have once known as Barcamp News Innovation organized by Technically Media at Temple University — is an annual, one-day national unconference on journalism innovation and the future of news as explored by practitioners and friends..
 The name change is for two reasons: to reflect our from-the-beginning relationship with Temple University’s Klein College of Media and Communication and to address continued confusion around that word Barcamp, which was always a way to convey the event’s informal unconference style.

-For the ninth year, we at Technically Media are hosting the biggest gathering of journalists, editors and media makers in the Philadelphia region.
+For the tenth year, we at Technically Media are hosting the biggest gathering of journalists, editors and media makers in the Philadelphia region.

 The event uses the Barcamp open-grid format where the attendees will set the schedule.
 In the main lobby of Temple University’s Annenberg Hall at 13th and Diamond streets, there will be a large schedule board full of blank index cards.
 The day’s schedule will be filled by attendees who invent their own sessions the day of the event.
 Simultaneously, hackers, coders and designers will be working to use data to create tools for journalists and citizens to make government services more efficient and transparent.